AIRS/UWW Webinar - The Spectrum of COVID Vaccine Response

 United Way Worldwide, Arlington, Virginia

 Joshua B. Pedersen has worked and volunteered in the non-profit industry for 24 years.
 He led the implementation of the 211 service throughout Utah, has served as Director of Services for the Utah Food Bank, as Vice President of United Way of Northern Utah, CEO of United Way of Frederick County, Maryland and as President of 211 Maryland.
 Today Joshua works as 211 Director of Network Operations & Performance for United Way Worldwide.
 Joshua has served on way too many boards but especially likes working on those boards that improve non-profit governance and provides funding to capable service organizations.
 Joshua has a bachelor’s degree in Communication from Weber State University.
+In his spare time, he enjoys spending whatever time with his 3 children and baking.

 Director of Partnerships